top of page

 In 1944, Beta Phi Chapter assisted in the chartering of the Iota Iota Chapter in Raleigh, North Carolina.
 Before that time, Beta Phi served as the local base for Omega in Raleigh and the surrounding area, as well as Durham, with monthly meetings being held alternately in both cities.

 Brother I. Gregory Newton was elected as National Basileus in 1958 and served three terms, presiding over the Fiftieth Anniversary Grand Conclave which was held in Washington, D.C. in 1961.
-The Golden Anniversary of the Fraternity was a grand occasion that featured speeches by the Founders - Bishop Edgar A. Love, Dr. Oscar J. Cooper and Professor Frank Coleman.
+The Golden Anniversary of the Fraternity was a grand occasion that featured speeches by the Founders - Bishop Edgar A. Love, Dr. Oscar J. Cooper, and Professor Frank Coleman.
 In addition, Dr. Leroy T. Walker, Track Coach at North Carolina College, (along with Woody Hayes of Ohio State) participated in a symposium to emphasize the theme, "Manhood as a Part of the Fraternity Ritual."
 The major portion of Dr. Newton's professional career was spent at North Carolina College.
 He joined the faculty of the college as an instructor in political science and later became Professor and Chairman of the Department of Political Science.
-He also served as the Director of Athletics at the North Carolina College.
+He also served as the Director of Athletics at North Carolina College.

 il_fullxfull_edited.jpg